-11.8 Data Safety Monitoring Board (DSMB)
+12.8 Data Safety Monitoring Board (DSMB)

 The DSMB will be established prior to the first enrollment and consist, at a minimum, of two physicians and one statistician independent from the Sponsor and study.
 The physicians will have relevant therapeutic and medical expertise.

-The DSMB will determine the stopping criteria for the entire study and review Severe Hypoglycemia and DKA as well as compiled safety data at periodic intervals to determine if the stopping rules apply.
-Compiled safety data may include listings of protocol deviations, device deficiencies, subject terminations, and subject withdrawals.
-In addition, the DSMB members will be notified upon the occurrence of any UADEs to determine whether the study should proceed or not.
+The DSMB will determine the stopping criteria for the study and review Severe Hypoglycemia and DKA as well compiled safety data at periodic intervals to determine if the stopping rules apply.
+Stopping rules may be modified for the Phase 3 extension.

-based upon risk and may request an ad hoc meeting to discuss.
-At minimum, the DSMB will conduct reviews after 16 subjects from the prepivotal study have completed a minimum of 10-days of hybrid closed-loop and at the conclusion of the prepivotal study.
-Further reviews will occur during the pivotal study, as defined, in the pivotal study protocol.
-Additional reviews during the study may be conducted at any time based on the request of the DSMB, Sponsor or Medical Monitor.
+Compiled safety data may include listings of protocol deviations, device deficiencies, subject terminations, and/or subject withdrawals related to device or procedure safety.
+In addition, the DSMB members will be notified upon the occurrence of any UADEs to determine whether the study should proceed or not based upon risk and may request an ad hoc meeting to discuss.
+At minimum, the DSMB will conduct reviews after 16 subjects from the prepivotal study have completed a minimum of 10-days of the hybrid closed-loop phase (and prior to commencement of Pivotal Phase 2 for any subjects that did not participate in Prepivotal Phase 2), at the conclusion of the prepivotal study, after at least 80 pivotal subjects have completed study visit 7 (24 ± 3 days of HCL therapy), and after the end of Phase 3.
+Additional reviews may be conducted at any time based on the request of the DSMB, Sponsor or Medical Monitor.
 At the conclusion of each meeting, the DSMB will make a recommendation to the Sponsor concerning the continuation, modification, and/or termination, of the study and/or a statement regarding their overall assessment of device safety and continuation of the pivotal study.
 The final decision regarding the continuation, modification or termination of the study will reside with the Sponsor.
 Responsibilities, qualifications, membership and committee procedures, including the final stopping rules, will be outlined in the DSMB Charter.

-11.9 Medical Monitor
+12.9 Medical Monitor